-When we moved from private, wooded property into our neighborhood, one thing we received was an HOA manual which laid out for us things we could not put in our yard: gnomes, pink flamingoes (accompanied by a badly photocopied photo with a big “NO” symbol just to make sure we understood), windmills… My husband went out and bought a bunch of miniscule gnomes and stealthily placed them throughout our yard, a small act of defiance[footnote]I still, sometimes, find gnomes.[/footnote] So something tells me putting a Gnome Wagon in my driveway would be right out.
+When we moved from private, wooded property into our neighborhood, one thing we received was an HOA manual which laid out for us things we could not put in our yard: gnomes, pink flamingos (accompanied by a badly photocopied photo with a big “NO” symbol just to make sure we understood), windmills… My husband went out and bought a bunch of minuscule gnomes and stealthily placed them throughout our yard, a small act of defiance[footnote]I still, sometimes, find gnomes.[/footnote] So something tells me putting a Gnome Wagon in my driveway would be right out.

 A “Gnome Wagon” was one of many of the art cars this year at the Seattle Fremont Solstice Fair.
 Cars ranged from the fun to the somewhat disturbing.
 Here’s a few of this year’s best[footnote]In my opinion[/footnote]:

 This demonic mobile attracted the most attention from curious onlookers.
 Featuring monkeys, faces that seemed to be souls of the damned, and a head topper spouting a waterfall of blood, among many other imps, skulls, and faces, this one would definitely raise the ire of our HOA.
 You can #DarkRide in social media or if you’re really an art car geek you can watch the DarkRide NOW YouTube video — a “making of” video — the car’s not quite finished.
 It’s due to be completed this September.